two-beards/vscode-theme-builder/README.md

 # VS Code Theme Builder

-This is a starter template for building a VS Code theme with variables.
+This is a module for building a VS Code theme with variables and a config file.

 ⚠️ This is still a WIP ⚠️